Xeozim/advent_of_code_2023/README.md

 testing the parsing, then test the overall mapping logic with a bunch for each stage of transformation (seed-to-soil, soil-to-fertilizer, etc.) using the example data.

+### Part 2

+Looks like a relatively simple change, most of the code for part 1 will still be useful we just need to generate some more seed numbers.
+So the plan is to change the function that gets the seeds from the inputs to call out to another function if we set a flag that says the seed string is representing ranges (basically meaning use for part 2).

+However, now it looks like it might be worth investing in a more complicated mapping approach, because we're not applying each mapping to a dozen or so seed numbers, but to huge numbers of them!
+For example in my input the first pair of numbers describes nearly 100 million seeds.

+Hmmmmmm....